trailofbits/deepstate/README.md

 need to add `--fuzz_save_passing`.

-Note that while symbolic execution only works on Linux, without a fairly complex cross-compliation process, the brute force fuzzer works on macOS or (as far as we know) any Unix-like system.
+Note that while symbolic execution only works on Linux, without a fairly complex cross-compilation process, the brute force fuzzer works on macOS or (as far as we know) any Unix-like system.

 ## A Note on Mac OS and Forking